Minimizing risks by knowing about legal particularities

-According to the current provisions of the law, the deletion of the agency from the ministry's register will not automatically be enforced even if a time-limited contract expires.
-In fact, a serious reason needs to be presented for not renewing a time-limited contract or for terminating a time-unlimited contract.
+In the past, the deletion of an agency from the ministry's register was not automatically be enforced even if a limited-term contract expired.
+In fact, a serious reason needed to be presented for not renewing a limited-term contract or for terminating an unlimited-term contract.

-Most often a principal will only be able to withdraw from a registered commercial agency contract by paying a high compensation to the agent.
+It remains to be seen whether the principal, by adhering to the agreed contractual provisions, will in fact be able to withdraw from a registered commercial agency in the future without having to pay a high compensation to the agent.